Kinhai: History

 In 965 CE, the village, then known as Kinhika, was donated to a Brahmin named Navashiv.
 It fell under the administrative unit of Ramtirthika.

 Kinhai was a village of the former princely state of Aundh and was included in Koregaon Taluka after the merger of the princely states.

 The Pratinidhi families were hereditary Kulkarnis or accountants of Kinhai and several of the neighbouring villages and it was from that position that Parashuram Trimbak raised himself till he was appointed the third Pratinidhi in 1700.

 In 1749, Sakhargadnivasini Temple (meaning "she who resides on top of the hill called sugar-fort") was completed.
 In 2014, the temple underwent a restoration effort which received a UNESCO Asia-Pacific Heritage Award.

 Geography

-The village lies on the banks of a feeder of the Wainganga River.
-To the north and north-west is a spur of steep hills at the end of which rises the ancient fort of Kalyangad (nowadays Nandgiri) (3,537ft).
+The village lies on the banks of a feeder of the Vasna River.
+To the north and north-west is a spur of steep hills at the end of which rises the ancient fort of Kalyangad (nowadays Nandgiri) (3,537 ft).

-On the south-east are two small hills divided by a gorge to the east of which is the temple of Yamnai Devi, the patron goddess of the Pratinidhi family.
-This temple of Yamai Devi has a fortified appearance and with its battlements and towers is visible for many miles on all sides throughout the Koreganv taluka.
-The village consists of a broad street running north-west and south-east and crossing the stream into the Peth or market quarters and thence continuing to the road mentioned up towards the temple and on through the small gorge between the two hills to Koreganv.
-The Pratinidhi had a handsome mansion or vada in the village, the lower part of the stone and the upper part of brick with an enclosure or court surrounded by strong walls.
-The mansion contains some reception rooms of handsome size and proportions in the local style.
-Usually one of the wives and a son of the Pratinidhi resided there.
-The mansion now houses the office of the vahivatdar of the Kinhai Wards' Estate and a District School Board School.